 SEMA 2013 — I always enjoy The SEMA Show.
-That’s the Specialty Equipment Manufacturers Association car event of the year.
+That’s the Specialty Equipment Marketers Association car event of the year.
 I’ve been to SEMA so many times that I’ve lost count, and it really doesn’t matter.
 What matters is that it is always a blast!

 The SEMA Show is the premier automotive specialty products trade event in the world, held annually in Las Vegas, Nevada, at the Las Vegas Convention Center.
 This year’s dates where November 5th-8th and included more than 2,400 world-class companies including 500 brand-new exhibitors.